-Since the opening of the Hotel in January 2006, the Partnership has incurred monthly royalties, program fees and information technology recapture charges equal to a percentage of the Hotel's gross room revenue.
-Fees for such services during fiscal year 2019 and 2018 totaled approximately \$4.1 million and \$3.8 million, respectively.
+Since the opening of the Hotel as a full brand Hilton in January 2006, the Partnership has incurred monthly royalties, program fees and information technology recapture charges equal to a percentage of the Hotel's gross room revenue.
+Fees for such services during fiscal year 2020 and 2019 totaled approximately \$3.0 million and \$4.1 million, respectively.